bhstark2/latency/report.md

 STAMP (simple two-way active measurement protocol) simplifies TWAMP by removing some little-used features, while still maintaining backwards compatibility with the existing TWAMP protocol.

+IRTT is a UDP-based measurement tool that measures RTT, one-way delays, and other packet metrics using lightweight isochronous bidirectional flows with a maximum precision and interval of 3ms.
+It is available as open source for any platform that supports the go language, and pre-packaged for most Linux distributions.

 SamKnows, a UK-based provider of network measurement services, have deployed a proprietary UDP-based latency measurement protocol.
 This